grimmerk/switchv/README.md

 5. ~~Sometimes tray menu will not show.
 It seems to be because too many menu apps?
 Yes.
 It is all about macbook notch.
 We can not solve it~~

-6. Insecure Content-Security-Policy warning

-7. ~~React App is called twice initially~~ (this is due to <React.StrictMode>). ref: https://github.com/facebook/react/issues/12856#issuecomment-390206425
+6. ~~React App is called twice initially~~ (this is due to <React.StrictMode>). ref: https://github.com/facebook/react/issues/12856#issuecomment-390206425

 ### debugger issue